SeanPadraicClaytonMcGrady/physifix2/README.md

 - An interactive human model (only the rear hips & lower back have content at the moment)
 - Curated diagnostics & videos
-- OAuth (Although there is no benefit at the moment)
+- OAuth (Although there is no benefit at the moment to signing in)

 # Known bugs